-All students admitted to Brown’s PhD program in anthropology are offered a generous, 5-year funding packages that covers tuition and provides an annual stipend.
+All students admitted to Brown’s PhD program in anthropology are offered a generous, 5-year funding package that covers tuition and provides an annual stipend.
 Funding for a sixth year is also available through the Graduate School.
 Our annual cohort size of entering students is large enough to have lively, stimulating discussions in seminar courses but small enough to maximize the financial support we can provide and to ensure that faculty can provide intensive mentorship for each student.
 As a supplement to the funding packages offered to all of the students, the department, interdisciplinary units at Brown, and the graduate school all have a wide range of additional funds available to graduate students, on either a competitive or need-based basis, for needs directly related to the program of study such as summer research funding, conference travel, and language learning.

-Entering students are strongly encouraged to apply for additional external funding to support their time at Brown.
-Such external sources of funding include:
+Entering students are strongly encouraged to apply for additional external funding to support their time at Brown, such as the National Science Foundation Graduate Research Fellowship.

 Third-year students pursue external funding to support their upcoming dissertation fieldwork.
 Faculty provide advice and mentorship to students as they apply for these funds.
 Some of these opportunities can be found on a student-generated list, here (you must have a Brown email to access this list).
 Others can be accessed through the Graduate School’s list of external funding opportunities.